la-process-and-theory/syllabus/README.md

 One time only:
  * In person meeting with instructor
- * 6 assignments (including one group assignment)
+ * 6 assignments
  * Group presentation
- * Mid-semester take home exam
+ * Mid-semester take-home exam
  * Record a tutorial session

 ## Week-by-week